 Question 1: Are vaccines associated with an increased risk of triggering exacerbations and/or disability worsening in pwMS?

-Fifteen studies met the eligibility criteria, one of which investigated the risk of MS exacerbation following any vaccination [17], and 14 of which addressed safety concerns related to individual vaccines (hepatitis B, tetanus, influenza, BCG, varicella, tick-borne encephalitis [TBE], rabies, and yellow fever) [18-31].
-Evidence on the safety of TBE, rabies, and yellow fever vaccination will be reviewed in Question 7.
-Details of the methodology, the level of evidence and results of the included studies are available in Appendix 3.
+Fifteen studies met the eligibility criteria, 1 of them investigated the risk of MS exacerbation following any vaccination, 17 and 14 studies addressed safety concerns related to individual vaccines (hepatitis B, tetanus, influenza, BCG, varicella, tick-borne encephalitis (TBE), rabies, and yellow fever).
+18-31 Evidence on the safety of TBE, rabies, and yellow fever vaccination will be reviewed